astijusar/Parallel-optimization/README.md

 50_100.txt

 50 already existing shop coordinates and 100 shop coordinates that need to optimized.
 Both sets of coordinates are seperated by a symbol #.

+Result file contains original and mooved coordinates of shops.